Go Beyond Your Means: Unlearning with Per-Sample Gradient Orthogonalization: Experiments

 \section{Experiments}

-In this section, we compare \ourmethod{} with recent approaches for machine unlearning.
-We use several datasets, model architectures, and unlearning setups to demonstrate the effectiveness and versatility of \ourmethod{} in a low data regime, i.e., considering a limited number of retain data points.
+We evaluate \ourmethod{} and compare it with recent machine unlearning approaches.
+We use several datasets, model architectures, and unlearning setups to demonstrate the effectiveness and versatility of \ourmethod{} in the regime of a limited number of retain data points.
 To encourage future research and reproducibility, we will make our code publicly available.
-Additional experimental results and details are provided in Appendix~\ref{app:experimental_details}.
+Additional experimental results are presented in Appendix~\ref{app:exp_results}, including insightful analyses, ablation studies on key hyperparameters, and a detailed discussion of evaluation metrics.

-\paragraph{Baselines.} We compare \ourmethod{} with natural baselines from recent machine unlearning works.
-The compared methods include: (1) Finetune - finetune the pretrained model solely with the retain set.
-(2) NegGrad~\cite{graves2021amnesiac, thudi2022unrolling} - a naive approach that performs gradient accent steps on the unlearn set.
-(3) NegGrad+~\cite{kurmanji2024towards} - NegGard with the additional goal of minimizing retain loss and preserving the model's knowledge on the retain dataset.
-(4) FISHER~\cite{golatkar2020eternal} - adds additive noise to the pretrained weights with a constraint on the fisher information matrix to maintain the model's performance on the retain set.
-(5) Influence~\cite{koh2017understanding, izzo2021approximate} - utilizes influence functions to identify the parameters most critical to the data being unlearned and perturb them by adding additive noise.
-(6) SCRUB~\cite{kurmanji2024towards} - A knowledge distillation approach that incorporates a regularization term into the unlearning objective by aligning the pretrained parameters with the unlearning parameters.
-(7) DUCK~\cite{cotogni2023duck} - uses metric learning to minimize the distance between feature vectors of the data to be forgotten and the nearest centroid of a different class.
-(8) GDR-GMA~\cite{lin2024gdr} - projecting conflicting gradients onto an orthonormal plane and dynamically adjusting the magnitude of update gradients to balance tasks of unlearn dataset and maintaining the retain dataset.
+\paragraph{Baselines.} We compare \ourmethod{} with recent machine unlearning baselines.
+(1) Retrain - retraining from scratch without the unlearn set. \textit{We note that this baseline is inappropriate in the low data regime since it overfits the retain data, but we include it for completeness}.
+(2) Finetune - finetune the pretrained model solely with the retain set.
+(3) NegGrad~\citep{graves2021amnesiac, thudi2022unrolling} - a naive approach that performs gradient ascent steps on the unlearn set.
+(4) NegGrad+~\citep{kurmanji2024towards} - NegGrad with the additional goal of minimizing retain loss and preserving the model's knowledge on the retain dataset.
+(5) FISHER~\citep{golatkar2020eternal} - adds additive noise to the pretrained weights with a constraint on the fisher information matrix.
+(6) Influence~\citep{koh2017understanding, izzo2021approximate} - utilizes influence functions to identify the parameters most critical to the data being unlearned and perturb them by adding additive noise.
+(7) SCRUB~\citep{kurmanji2024towards} - A knowledge distillation approach that incorporates a regularization term into the unlearning objective.
+(8) DUCK~\citep{cotogni2023duck} - uses metric learning to minimize the distance between feature vectors of the data to be forgotten and the nearest centroid of a different class.
+(9) SCAR~\citep{bonato2024retain} - similar to DUCK, it uses Mahalanobis distance as the objective to minimize.
+(10) SSD~\citep{foster2024fast} - uses Fisher information to identify parameters tied to the forget set and selectively dampens them.
+We note that SCAR and SSD rely less on the retain set.
+(11) GDR-GMA~\citep{lin2024gdr} - projecting conflicting gradients onto an orthonormal plane and dynamically adjusting the magnitude of update gradients.